At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: From particles to the mean-field

-Finally, by performing a formal integration by parts, we see that \eqref{eq:measure_SPDE} gives a generalized notion of solution for the evolution equation presented in Remark \ref{rem:evo_eqn}, concerning the flow of the densities densities $t\mapsto V_t$.
-In this regard, note that Figure \ref{fig:theonlyfigure} shows two heat plots illustrating how these densities evolve in time, with the right-hand plot displaying a blow-up given by a sudden shift of the density as described above.
+Furthermore, by performing a formal integration by parts, we see that \eqref{eq:measure_SPDE} gives a generalized notion of solution for the evolution equation presented in Remark \ref{rem:evo_eqn} phrased for the flow of the densities $t\mapsto V_t$.
+Finally, we recall that Figure \ref{fig:theonlyfigure} shows two heat plots illustrating how these densities evolve in time, with the right-hand plot displaying a blow-up given by a shift of the density as described above.

-\begin{rem}[Connections to mathematical neuroscience] In the mathematical and computational neuroscience literature, stochastic Fokker--Planck equations of the form \eqref{eq:measure_SPDE} are discussed for modelling purposes in \cite{brunel2000, brunel-hakim_1998, mattia_2002, torcini} (see \cite[Eqn.~(2.29)]{mattia_2002}, \cite[Eqn.~(4)]{torcini}, \cite[Eqn.~(32)]{brunel2000}, and \cite[Eqn.~(3.24)]{brunel-hakim_1998}).
-However, there is no discussion of blow-ups in these works, and in particular no jump component is considered.
-As we have seen in Theorem \ref{Prop_BU_CommonNoiseBlowUp}, for $\rho>0$, blow-ups are an inevitable part of the evolution equation when started from a Dirac mass.
-Moreover, we note that the neuroscience literature heuristically assumes $L$ to have a derivative, which is referred to as the `firing rate', and is required to agree with the flux across the boundary.
-Since $L$ is increasing, it is indeed differentiable almost everywhere, and the equation \eqref{eq:measure_SPDE} formally gives $L^\prime_t=\frac{1}{2}\sigma(0)^2\partial_x V(0)$ as in \cite[Eqn.~(2.6)]{mattia_2002}.
-Nevertheless, for $\rho>0$, one can no longer expect $L$ to even be absolutely continuous in between blow-ups, nor will the flux $\partial_x V(0)$ be well-defined.
-The McKean--Vlasov formulations \eqref{MV} and \eqref{eq:Relaxed McKean-Vlasov} are much better suited for handling blow-ups, and they avoid the aforementioned regularity issues. \end{rem}
+\begin{rem}[Integrate-and-fire models] In the mathematical neuroscience literature, stochastic Fokker--Planck equations analogous to \eqref{eq:measure_SPDE} appear e.g.~in \cite[Eqn.~(32)]{brunel2000}, \cite[Eqn.~(3.24)]{brunel-hakim_1998}, \cite[Eqn.~(2.29)]{mattia_2002}, and \cite[Eqn.~(4)]{torcini} as `integrate-and-fire' models for networks of electrically coupled excitatory neurons.
+However, there is no discussion of a jump component in these works, while Theorem \ref{Prop_BU_CommonNoiseBlowUp} shows that blow-ups are an inevitable part of the stochastic evolution starting from a Dirac mass.
+Moreover, it is heuristically assumed that $t\mapsto L_t$ has a derivative, which is then referred to as the `firing rate' and is identified with the flux across the boundary.
+Since $t\mapsto L_t$ is increasing, it is indeed differentiable almost everywhere, and the equation \eqref{eq:measure_SPDE} formally gives the flux condition in line with \cite[Eqn.~(2.6)]{mattia_2002}.
+Nevertheless, for $\rho>0$, one can no longer expect $L$ to be absolutely continuous even in between blow-ups, nor will $\partial_x V(0)$ be well-defined (due to the roughness of $t\mapsto B^0_t$).
+In this respect, it is clear that the McKean--Vlasov formulation is better suited for working with blow-ups, and it entirely avoids the aforementioned regularity issues. \end{rem}

 \begin{proof}[Proof of Proposition \ref{prop:SPDE_weak_form}] Let $\boldsymbol{\nu}$ be defined by \eqref{eq:fat_nu}, for a solution to \eqref{eq:Relaxed McKean-Vlasov} given by Theorem \ref{Thm:Existence}, and consider $(X,B,B^0,\boldsymbol{\nu})$ on the filtered space from Proposition \ref{filtration}.
 By construction, $L_t=1-\boldsymbol{\nu}_t([0,\infty))$.
 Since $L$ is of finite variation, the sum of jumps is convergent, and hence the continuous part $L^c$ is given by the well-defined expression